Small Grant Applications: 2024/25 applications now open.

 In addition to the annual Student Baroque Chamber Music competition FBMY give up to four small grants (maximum £250) per year to students and aspiring professionals, based for study or perfomance in Yorkshire, who pursue a performing interest in Baroque music.
+If you think we can help you with your project please fill in an application form.

 FBMY Student Baroque Ensemble Competition : Details and application form